Cloud Foundry Application Basics¶

 - Length does not exceed 20 characters

-- Is unique within your tenant
+- The application name should be unique within your tenant environment

 -